Login to access subscriber-only resources.

 Range Extensions

-Range extension papers will ONLY be considered for publication when the taxon being reported represents a new state record, significant disjunct, documented exotic/invasive, rare and/or endangered, or is a rare endemic.
+Range extension papers will only be considered for publication when the taxon being reported represents a new state record, significant disjunct, documented exotic/invasive, rare and/or endangered, or is a rare endemic.

 Have a question?